Ouranosinc/partition/README.md

 4. paper_figures.ipynb

-#TODO: maybe put maks in zenodo instead.
+#TODO: maybe put mask in zenodo instead.
+#TODO: do it when we add new models